Sir John Williams, 1st Baronet, of the City of London

-Sir John Williams, 1st Baronet GCVO (6 November 1840 – 24 May 1926), was a Welsh physician, who attended Queen Victoria of the United Kingdom and was raised to the baronetcy by her in 1894.
+Sir John Williams, 1st Baronet GCVO (6 November 1840 – 24 May 1926), was a Welsh physician, who attended Queen Victoria and was raised to the baronetcy by her in 1894.
 He is remembered chiefly for his contribution to the collection of the National Library of Wales.
 He resided for part of his life at Plas Llanstephan, Carmarthenshire, a house he acquired by lease.

 Education and medical career

 John Williams was born in Gwynfe hamlet, Carmarthenshire, the son of David Williams (1802–1842), a Welsh Congregational minister, and his wife, Eleanor.
 He had four siblings.
 His father's elder brother, Morgan Williams (1800–1892) had 11 children, John's first cousins.
 Williams went to school in Swansea, then to the University of Glasgow, and finally to University College Hospital, London, to complete his medical studies: among other disbursements on his death he bequeathed £2,000 to the University College Hospital, London.
 In 1886 he became a private doctor to the royal family.
 As well as his career as an obstetric surgeon in London, he helped set up a Welsh hospital in South Africa during the Boer War, and was involved in the campaign against tuberculosis in his native country.

 Williams was invested as a Knight Commander of the Royal Victorian Order (KCVO) during a visit to King Edward VII at Sandringham House on 29 December 1902, and was later promoted to a Knight Grand Cross (GCVO) of the order.